dustland/.github/profile/README.md

 ## 🤖 About Dustland

-Dustland is an engineering-driven organization focused on transforming cutting-edge Embodied AI research into practical, real-world solutions.
+Dustland is an engineering-driven organization focused on transforming cutting-edge Embodied Intelligence research into practical, real-world solutions.
 We bridge the gap between academic breakthroughs and industrial applications, creating tangible value through robust implementation of human-robot interaction, motion generation, and imitation learning technologies.

 ## 🌟 Core Engineering Focus